Bilvantis-NeoAI/Radex/README.md

 - React Hook Form with Zod validation
 - Lucide React for icons
 - Axios for API communication
+- **Firebase Client SDK**: For client-side authentication and real-time features.

 ## 📋 Prerequisites